giantswarm/aws-admission-controller/README.md

 - In an `AWSControlPlane` resource, it validates the Master Node Availability Zones are valid AZs for the installation.
 - In an `AWSControlPlane` resource, it validates the Master Node Availability Zones are a valid count (Right now either 1 or 3).
 - In an `AWSControlPlane` resource, it validates the Master Node Availability Zones are matching the number of Replicas in the `G8sControlPlane` resource.
+- In an `AWSControlPlane` resource, it validates that the control-plane label is set.

 - In an `AWSMachineDeployment` resource, it validates the worker node instance type.
 - In an `AWSMachineDeployment` resource, it validates the Machine Deployment ID is matching against `MachineDeployment` resource.